Lwa3000/Portfolio/README.md

 12) App1_Dictionary: a python command line app that outputs the definition of a word entered.
 	- How to run: Execute the program by: python3 app1_Ditionary.py
-	- Features: If a word is mistyped.
-For example: rainn instead of rain, the program will suggest the closest matching word.
+	- Features: If a word is mistyped, the program will suggest the closest matching word.
+For example: 'rain' will be suggested instead of 'rainn'.
 	- Tools in the app: JSON file, difflib
 	- youtube demo: https://youtu.be/2_JH0JhCag0